 6. Lyceum Northwestern University

-The university offers degrees in electronic, computer, electrical, mechanical, and civil engineering and focuses on developing future leaders who are knowledgeable, socially responsible, and committed to improving society.
+The university’s College of Engineering lists bachelor’s degree programs in electronics engineering, computer engineering, electrical engineering, mechanical engineering, and civil engineering.
+The college focuses on developing future professionals who are knowledgeable, socially responsible, and committed to improving society.

 7. Baliuag University